 Wendy Davis Calls on Texas Attorney General to Stop Defending State’s Ban on Marriage Equality

-February 13, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 13, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Today, Sen. Wendy Davis called on Texas Attorney General Greg Abbott to end the state’s defense of the same-sex marriage ban.